Genetically modified food: Soy

 Soybeans accounted for half of all genetically modified crops planted in 2014.
 Genetically modified soybean has been modified to tolerate herbicides and produce healthier oils.
 In 2015, 94% of soybean acreage in the U.S. was genetically modified to be glyphosate-tolerant.

 Rice

 Golden rice is genetically modified for an increased nutrient level, which has a different color and vitamin A content.

 Golden rice is the most well known GM crop that is aimed at increasing nutrient value.
 It has been engineered with three genes that biosynthesise beta-carotene, a precursor of vitamin A, in the edible parts of rice.
 It is intended to produce a fortified food to be grown and consumed in areas with a shortage of dietary vitamin A, a deficiency which each year is estimated to kill 670,000 children under the age of 5 and cause an additional 500,000 cases of irreversible childhood blindness.
-The original golden rice produced 1.6μg/g of the carotenoids, with further development increasing this 23 times.
+The original golden rice produced 1.6 μg/g of the carotenoids, with further development increasing this 23 times.
 In 2018 it gained its first approvals for use as food.